Rockylane01/2-13_INTEX/README.md

 donations.ejs
  - sort/search?

-profile button in header
- - allow user to see sensitive info on their own profile.
- - forgot if I let admins do that for all.

 milestones.ejs
  - search, add, view (do we need?), sort
  - edit button only viewable by admins and the relevant user